Zaghouan Day Trip - Photo 1

 • 1 review

-Zaghouan Aqueduct and the Roman Water Temple are key sites for understanding Tunisia's history.
-Discover them with a professional English-speaking guide.
+Zaghouan Aqueduct and the Roman Water Temple are two significant sites for understanding Tunisia's history.
+Experience them with an English-speaking guide.

 Zaghouan Day Trip Itinerary

-Your day trip begins at 8 am with hotel pick-up in Tunis.
-After a thirty-minute drive, you will arrive at the Roman aqueduct of Zaghouan.
+The trip starts at 8 am with a hotel pickup in Tunis.
+After a thirty-minute drive, the first stop is the Roman aqueduct of Zaghouan.

-This aqueduct was built in the second century under Emperor Hadrian to address the water supply issue in northern Africa.
-It connected a water source at Zaghouan with the ancient city of Carthage.
-Much of the aqueduct is still standing, and you will explore this engineering feat while your guide explains its construction and design.
+In the second century, under Emperor Hadrian, the Roman Empire built an aqueduct connecting a water source at Zaghouan with the ancient city of Carthage to address water supply issues.
+Much of the aqueduct remains today, allowing exploration of this engineering masterpiece, while your guide explains its construction and design.

-Next, the tour continues to the outskirts of Zaghouan to visit the Roman Water Temple, also constructed under Emperor Hadrian.
-As you view the curved portico, your guide will discuss the importance of this sacred spring in ancient times.
+Next, you'll visit the Roman Water Temple located on the outskirts of modern Zaghouan, also constructed under Emperor Hadrian.
+Your guide will discuss the importance of this sacred spring and its veneration in ancient times.

-After the Water Temple, you will enjoy a traditional meal of Turkish specialties at a restaurant in central Zaghouan.
-The meal features a fusion of Mediterranean and Arab cuisines.
+Following the Water Temple tour, a traditional meal featuring Turkish specialties will be served at a restaurant in central Zaghouan, blending Mediterranean and Arab cuisines.

 Included